theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube.md

 lang: en_GB
 progressstate: 5
 ---
-The following section describes usage of the Xtract Cube component in Xtract for Alteryx.<br>
+The following section describes the functions of the Xtract Cube component in Xtract for Alteryx.<br>
 The Xtract Cube component can be used to extract data from SAP BW (BEx) Queries and InfoProviders (e.g. InfoCubes).
 The Xtract Cube component supports two different extraction modes: MDX and BICS (beta).

 {: .box-tip }